P.E.G. Television = Public, Educational and Governmental

 Microsoft Powerpoint is used as a bulletin board service and is played on Tribal TV to keep the community informed.
 Events and activities such as Tribal Council meetings are regularly advertized on the channel.

-Tribal Television (channel 7) is a new local access channel that was installed in 2008 and is now in operation.
-This channel originates from a small storage room at the Beatrice Rafferty Tribal School on Bayview Drive.
+A second tribal TV (channel 7) is a new local access channel is now in operation.
+This channel originates from the Beatrice Rafferty Tribal School on Bayview Drive.
 Homes on the reservation that have cable TV are able to receive the school signal.
 This channel is also a small volunteer based operation and is dependent on support and donations from the school or Maine Indian Education.
 Currently teachers, school staff and volunteers are providing the programming.
 Hopefully the school will begin some educational activity to enable students to become exposed to this video/multimedia technology and they will begin to create student based content for programming.
-The Tv Studio is capable of playing pre-recorded video on dvd's, live productions and a computer based bulletin board.
+The TV Studio is capable of playing pre-recorded video on dvd's, live productions and a computer based bulletin board.

-Questions about Tribal Television can be directed to Ed Bassett
+Questions about Tribal Television can be directed to firstname.lastname@example.org